AxisCommunications/acap-documentation/CONTRIBUTING.md

   -it github/super-linter:slim-v4
 ```

-Then from the container terminal, the following commands can lint the code base for different file types:
+Then from the container terminal, the following commands can lint the codebase for different file types:

 ```sh
 # Lint Markdown files